-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: • Evaluate the validity and reliability of and/or synthesize multiple claims, methods, and/or designs that appear in scientific and technical texts or media reports, verifying the data when possible.
-When light or longer wavelength electromagnetic radiation is absorbed in matter, it is generally converted into thermal energy (heat).
-Shorter wavelength electromagnetic radiation (ultraviolet, X-rays, gamma rays) can ionize atoms and cause damage to living cells.
-Photoelectric materials emit electrons when they absorb light of high enough frequency.
-Cause and Effect: Cause and effect relationships can be suggested and predicted for complex natural and human-designed systems by examining what is known about smaller scale mechanisms within the system.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Evaluate the validity and reliability of and/or synthesize multiple claims, methods, and/or designs that appear in scientific and technical texts or media reports, verifying the data when possible. gamma rays) can ionize atoms and cause damage to living cells.
+Cause and Effect: Cause and effect relationships can be suggested and predicted for complex natural and human- designed systems by examining what is known about smaller scale mechanisms within the system.

-PH.PS4.5 Communicate technical information about how some technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture information and energy.\
+PH.PS4.5 Communicate technical information about how some technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture information and energy.
 Clarification Statement: Examples could include solar cells capturing light and converting it to electricity and transmitting an audio file through a modulated laser signal.
 Other examples can be found in medical imaging and communication technology.
 Assessment Boundary: Assessments are limited to qualitative information.
 Assessments do not include band theory.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: • Communicate scientific and/or technical information (e.g., about phenomena and/or the process of development and the design and performance of a proposed process or system) in multiple formats (including orally, graphically, textually, and mathematically). • Solar cells are human-made devices that capture the sun's energy and produce electrical energy.
-Information can be digitized (e.g., a picture stored as the values of an array of pixels); in this form, it can be stored reliably in computer memory and sent over long distances as a series of wave pulses.
-Photoelectric materials emit electrons when they absorb light of a high enough frequency.
-Multiple technologies based on the understanding of waves and their interactions with matter are part of every day experiences in the modern world (e.g., medical imaging, communications, scanners) and in scientific research.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Solar cells are human-made devices that capture the sun's energy and Cause and Effect: Obtaining, Evaluating, and ٠ produce electrical energy Cause and effect relationships can Communicating Information. .

+communicating information: produce electrical energy. • Cause and effect relationships can Communicate scientific and/or technical information (e.g., about • Information can be digitized (e.g., a picture stored as the values of an array of pixels); in this form, it can be stored reliably in computer be suggested and predicted for complex natural and humanphenomena and/or the process of memory and sent over long distances as a series of wave pulses. designed systems by examining development and the design and performance of a proposed process • Photoelectric materials emit electrons when they absorb light of a high enough frequency. what is known about smaller scale mechanisms within the system. or system) in multiple formats (including orally, graphically, textually, and mathematically). • Multiple technologies based on the understanding of waves and their interactions with matter are part of every day experiences in the modern world (o.g., modical imaging, communications, scappore) and textually, and mathematically). modern world (e.g., medical imaging, communications, scanners) and in scientific research.
 They are essential tools for producing, transmitting, and capturing signals and for storing and interpreting the information contained in them.
-Ca • Cause and effect: Cause and effect relationships can be suggested and predicted for complex natural and human-designed systems by examining what is known about smaller scale mechanisms within the system.